-By falsoly citing the "excessive" domands of the workers, the big bourgooisic skillfully transforms the question of commodity prices into a wedge to be driven between the workers and farmors and between the workers and the petty-bourgooisic of the cities.
+prices into a wedge to be driven between the workers and farmers and between the workers and the petty bourgeoisie of the cities.
 The peasant, artisan, small merchant, unlike the industrial worker, office and civil service employee, cannot demand a wage increase corresponding to the increase in prices.
-The official struggle of the government with high prices is only a deception of the masses.
-But the farmors, artisans, merchants, in their capacity of consumers, can step into the politics of price-fixing shoulder to shoulder with the workers.
+The official struggle of the government with high prices is only a deception of the masses. .But the farmers, artisans, merchants, in their capacity of consumers, can step into the politics of price-fixing shoulder to shoulder with the workers.
 To the capitalist's lamentations about costs of production, of transport and trade, the consumers answer: "Show us your books; we demand control over the fixing of prices."
-The organs of this control should be the committees on orices, made up of delegates from the factories, trade unions, cooperatives, farmers organizations, the "little man" of the city, house-wives, etc. By this means the workers will be able to prove to the farmers that the real reason for high prices is not high wages but the exorbitant profits of the capitalist and the overhead expenses of capitalist anarchy.
+The organs of this control should be the committee's on prices, made up of delegates from the factories, trade unions, cooperatives, farmers organizations, the "little man" of the city, house-wives, etc. By this means the workers will be able to prove to the farmers that the real reason for high prices is not high wages but the exorbitant profits of the capitalists and the overhead expenses of capitalist anarchy.

-The program for the nationalization of the land and collectivization of agriculture should be so drawn that from its very basis it should exclude the possibility of expropriation of small farmers and their compulsory collectiviation.
-The farmer will remain owner of his plot of land as long as he himself believes it possible and necessary.
-In order to rehabilitate the program of socialism in the eyes of the farmer, it is necessary to expose mercilessly the Stalin ist methods of collectivization, which are dictated not by the interests of the farmers or workers but by the interests of the bureaucracy.
+The program for the nationalization of the land and collectivazation of agriculture should be so drawn that from its very basis it should exclude the possibility of expropriation of small farmers and their compulsory collectivization.
+The farmer will remain owner of his plot of land as long he himself believes it possible necessary.
+In order to rehabilitate the program of socialism in the eyes of the farmer, it is necessary to expose mercilessly the Stalinist methods of collectivization, which are dictated not by the interests of the farmers or workers but by the interests of the bureaucracy.

-The expropriation of the expropriators likewise does not sifnify forcible confiscation of the property of artisans and shop-keepers.
-On the contrary, workers' control of banks and trusts-even more, the nationalization of these concerns can create for the urban petty-bourgeoisie incomparably more favorable conditions of credit, purchase and sale than is possible under the unchecked domination of the monopolies.
+The expropriation of the expropriators likewise does not signify forcible confiscation of the property of artisans and shopkeepers.
+On the contrary, workers' control of banks and trusts even more, the nationalization of these concerns, can create for the urban petty bourgeoisie incomparably more favorable conditions of credit, purchase, and sale than is possible under the unchecked domination of the monopolies.
 Dependence upon private capital will be replaced by dependence upon the State, which will be the more attentive to the needs of its small co-workers and agents the stronger the toilers themselves will keep control of the State in their hands.

-The practical participation of the exploited farmers in the control of different fields of economy will allow them to decide for themselves whether or not it would be profitable for them to go over to collective working of the land - at what date and on what scale.
-Industrial workers should consider themselves duty-bound to show farmers every cooperation in traveling this road: through the trade unions, factory committees, and, most importantly, through a workers and farmers' government.
+The practical participation of the exploited farmers in the control of different fields of economy will allow them to decide for themselves whether or not it would be profitable for them to go over to collective working of the land-at what date and on what scale.
+Industrial workers should consider themselves dutybound to show farmers every cooperation in traveling this road: through the trade unions, factory committees, and, most importantly, through a workers' and farmers' government.

-The alliance proposed by the proletariat, not to the "middle classes" in general but to the exploited layers of the urban and rural petty-bourgeoisie, against all exploiters including those of the "middle", can be based not on compulsion but only on free consent, which should be consolidated in a special "contract".
+The alliance proposed by the proletariat, not to the "middle classes" in general but to the exploited layers of the urban and rural petty-bourgeoisie, against all exploiters, including those of the "middle classes,"-can be based not on compulsion but only on free consent, which should be consolidated in a special "contract."
 This "contract" is the program of transitional demands voluntarily accepted by both sides.